guettli/programming-guidelines/README.rst

 It does not matter if you write foo() first, and then test_foo() or the other way round.
 But it makes sense to store both methods with one commit to one git repo.

 Several months later you discover a bug in your code.
-Or worse: our your customer discovers it.
+Or worse: your customer discovers it.

 If you fix foo() you need to extend test_foo() or write a new method test_foo_with_special_input().
 Again both changes (production code and testing code) walk into the git repo like a pair of young lovers holding hands :-)